tfctesting/tfc/README.md

-For some users the [APTs](https://en.wikipedia.org/wiki/Advanced_persistent_threat) of the modern world are not part of the threat model, and for others, the requirement of having to build the data diode themselves is a deal breaker.
+For some users the [APTs](https://en.wikipedia.org/wiki/Advanced_persistent_threat) of the modern world are not part of the threat model, and for others, the requirement of having to build the data diode by themselves is a deal breaker.
 Yet, for all of them, storing private keys on a networked device is still a security risk.

 To meet these users' needs, TFC can also be run in three dedicated [Qubes](https://www.qubes-os.org/)